-No one will care as much as the landlord
+5) No one will care as much as the landlord

 It’s a fact.
 No matter which letting agent I use, they will NEVER care about my investment as much as I do.
-That instantly makes me want to manage my own property, because I genuinely believe I will mostly make better judgements to protect my investment, while letting agents usually have other own priorities and incentives (and I don’t blame them).
+That instantly makes me want to manage my own property, because I genuinely believe I will mostly make better judgments to protect my investment, while letting agents usually have other own priorities and incentives (and I don’t blame them).

-Most Letting agents don’t know the law
+6) Most Letting agents don’t know the law

 Letting agents don’t need qualifications, which is unfortunate, because there’s a lot of red tape in this industry.
 I’m amazed at how misguided and illegal the advice and practices letting agents advocate- not only do I know this from personal experience, but from the comments other people have left on my blog.
 That worries me, a lot.

 Not only are many of the grey tenant/landlord legal areas misrepresented, but alarmingly, even the statutory regulations are just as frequently misrepresented.
 For legal advice, I wouldn’t rely on letting agents, ever.
 I would seek advice from a tenant eviction professional (that’s usually when legal advice is required), Citizen’s Advice, a specialist landlord law solicitor, or become a member of a reputable landlord law society or association.